nso89/using-python-comments-to-generate-a-markdown-file/README.md

 C:\Users\nso89\using-python-comments-to-generate-a-markdown-main
 ```

-2. Place the `.py` or `.txt` file you want to convert in the `using-python-comments-to-generate-a-markdown` folder.
+2. Place the `.py` or `.txt` file you want to convert in the `using-python-comments-to-generate-a-markdown-main` folder.

 **Example**:
 ```batch